Working Together: What to Expect from Psychotherapy Sessions

-A focused, intensive approach to change
+A focused, warm and patient approach to change

 I offer psychotherapy in Birmingham and online, working with people whose minds do not switch off under pressure.
 Drawing on applied neuroscience, cognitive behavioural methods and clinical hypnotherapy, the work focuses on understanding and changing the patterns that shape how you think, feel and respond.
 Not at the surface, but at the level where those patterns are actually maintained.